FLEX-MoE: Federated Mixture-of-Experts with Load-balanced Expert Assignment for Edge Computing: Introduction

-To address the limited computational resources, a straightforward solution is to assign experts randomly based on client capacity.
+To address limited computational resources, a straightforward solution is to assign experts randomly based on client capacity.
 However, such an approach overlooks data heterogeneity and fails to exploit the specialized data patterns that are unique to each client.
-In particular, data heterogeneity, resulting from non-IID data distributions among clients, poses unique challenges for expert specialization in federated training of MoE \cite{dun2023fedjets,yi2024pfedmoe}.
+In particular, data heterogeneity, resulting from non-IID data distributions among clients, poses unique challenges for expert specialization in federated training of MoE \cite{lu2024federated,dun2023fedjets,yi2024pfedmoe}.
 Unlike traditional FL with a single dense model, distributed MoE architectures require careful assignment of specialized experts to match the characteristics of local data, as different clients benefit from vastly different combinations of experts for optimal personalization \cite{luo2024mixture}.

 Although some recent work has investigated expert selection in federated MoE settings, most efforts have focused on client personalization without addressing imbalanced expert utilization, which is a key challenge for scalability and generalization.
 In traditional MoE settings, imbalanced expert utilization is already a known issue that can degrade performance \cite{shazeer2017outrageously,fedus2022switch,wang2024auxiliary}.
 This problem can be significantly amplified in federated MoE, as data heterogeneity across clients can lead to vastly different expert preferences, potentially exacerbating the inherent expert utilization skew from MoE routing mechanisms.
 For example, \textit{greedy top-K assignment methods} assign experts based on scoring metrics \cite{dun2023fedjets,mei2024fedmoe} while ignoring expert load balance among clients.
+Other federated MoE variants target narrow settings such as prompt experts, domain-aware aggregation, or fixed two-expert models \cite{luo2024mixture,zhan2024fedmoe,yi2024pfedmoe}, while full-storage methods still require each client to maintain all experts \cite{tran2025revisiting}.
 Unlike methods solely emphasizing personalized model performance for individual clients, we aim to federatedly train a unified MoE model where all experts are sufficiently engaged during training, thereby enhancing the generalization and learning effectiveness.

 To address the aforementioned challenges, we propose \textbf{F}ederated \textbf{MoE} with \textbf{L}oad-balanced \textbf{EX}pert assignment (\textbf{FLEX-MoE}), a novel framework that dynamically assigns experts in a way that is capable of balancing expert utilization and enabling effective specialization under strict resource constraints.
 Our approach operates through a server-coordinated assignment strategy: the server dynamically collects client resource capacities and computes a newly proposed client-expert fitness score based on training feedback to quantify the suitability between clients and experts.
 Leveraging these fitness scores, we design an expert assignment algorithm based on linear programming to jointly maximize client-expert specialization quality while ensuring balanced expert utilization across clients.
 Unlike existing methods that require clients to maintain all experts or use greedy top-K selection without load balance, clients in FLEX-MoE synchronize their own assigned expert subsets based on individual capacity constraints, employ locally trained gating networks, and participate in server-coordinated expert aggregation to maintain both global model coherence and balanced expert training.
 More specifically, our key contributions can be summarized as follows: